 Galileo Buona Cucina

 Galileo is so authentic it's been recognised by the Italian Government with the Ospitalità Italiana quality seal—if that's not a big tick of approval then we don't know what is.
 With a strong focus on seasonal cuisine and ingredients sourced all the way from Italy, Galileo Buona Cucina is up there with some of the best Italian fare in Perth.
 Their wine list also boasts over 400 wines from around the world.

 Francoforte Spaghetti Bar

 A neat little joint tucked away in Williams Lane, Francoforte Spaghetti Bar is experimental yet unpretentious—a killer combo if ever there was one.
 Too damn tasty to stay a secret, their popularity has seen them expand and they’ve even submitted to demands for gluten free ‘spaghetti no regretti’.
 Bring your own chianti, a little cash and go all Lady and the Tramp in there.

-Cecchi’s charming courtyard is worth venturing that little bit further down the Beaufort Street strip, especially on a Friday afternoon, when they offer some insane pizza and drink specials for twelve measly bucks.
-Way to start the weekend right.
+Cecchi’s charming courtyard is worth venturing that little bit further down the Beaufort Street strip for, especially on Wednesday evenings, when they offer some insane pizza and pasta dishes for fifteen measly bucks.
+What a hump day treat.

 Perugino is definitely one of the best Italian restaurants in Perth.
 Head chef and owner Giuseppe Pagliaricci and his wife Rosalba provide an authentic and sophisticated Italian experience that has stood the test of time (they've been serving up delectable Italian fare since 1986.)
 The food is classic, with a modern twist, the dessert trolley is legendary and the wine list is extensive.
 For an Italian experience to remember, this is your spot.